pyrocko/grond/docs/source/method/index.rst

 `Bootstrapping` in Grond (see also `Bootstrapping (Wikipedia) <https://en.wikipedia.org/wiki/Bootstrapping_(statistics)>`_)  enables to suppress some types of bias in the optimization results.
 Observations that are affected by other signals or noise often show large misfits.
 Also insufficient media models for the forward model can result in high misfit values.
 Already a few high misfit values may pull the optimisation to a biased optimum.
 With bootstrapping techinques we can better estimate model parameter uncertainties in an efficient way.
 These include the propagation of the data error, but also the assessment of modelling errors to some extent.

 In Grond the bootstrapping is applied in a number of parallel `bootstrapping chains` where individual bootstrap weights and bootstrap noise is applied to the model misfits.
 Technically each bootstrap chain carries out its optimization.
 Find more detail below, at :ref:`babo-optimizer`.
+(What is an :term:`optimiser`?)

-In Grond **two** different bootstrapping methods are implemented: (1) `Bayesian and classic bootstrapping` through misfit weighting and (2) `Residual bootstrapping` by adding synthetic noise to the residuals (Fig. 1).
+In Grond **two** different bootstrapping methods are implemented:

+    1. `Bayesian and classic bootstrapping` through misfit weighting and
+    2. `Residual bootstrapping` by adding synthetic noise to the residuals (Fig. 1).

 Bayesian bootstrapping
 ----------------------